 Keep in mind, that this is just a switch at receives alternate voltage via a cooling call (thermostat) that the control board will process.

 There are no Electrical Faults – What Else Could it Be?

-Now, if you've thoroughly conducted every electrical test as recommended and you're still suspect on the compressor's health status, all that's left is check if the compressor is mechanically seized.
-This is simply done by turning on the refrigerator and observing the compressor under full-load by adjusting the thermostat to it's lowest set point.
+Now, if you’ve thoroughly conducted every electrical test as recommended and you’re still suspect on the compressor’s health status, all that’s left is to check if the compressor is mechanically seized.
+This is simply done by turning on the refrigerator and observing the compressor under full load by adjusting the thermostat to its lowest set point.

 If the compressor either starts and clearly hums without pumping and or trips the circuit-breaker, it is mechanically seized.

 If any of what we covered occurs on an investigation, the compressor is most definitely faulty and beyond repair.
 As a matter of fact, there are no repairs that can be carried out for a faulty compressor.
 Those days are gone.